Skip to content ↓

-UK safer internet day 2025 is 11th February
+UK safer internet day 2026 is 10th February

-This year the theme is 'Too good to be true?
-Protecting yourself and others from scams online'.
-We will be covering at an age appropriate level across the school:
+This year the theme is ' ‘Smart tech, safe choices – Exploring the safe and responsible use of AI’.
+We will be covering this at an age appropriate level across the school:

 Keeping children safe and feeling happy is our priority.
 We have online safety lessons each term and others when the need arises, these are set at an age appropriate level.
 In school, we discuss having 5 trusted adults that we could turn to if we felt worried, scared or concerned.
 In classes will be exploring the theme at an age appropriate level.
 Any questions or any concerns at any time, please contact the school.